samuelpeers-mhi/terraform/website/guides/core-workflow.html.md

 to ask questions, evaluate risks, and catch mistakes before any potentially harmful changes are made.

-The natural site for these reviews to occur is alongside pull requests within version control--the point at which an individual proposes a merge from their working branch to the shared team branch.
+The natural place for these reviews to occur is alongside pull requests within version control--the point at which an individual proposes a merge from their working branch to the shared team branch.
 If team members review proposed config changes alongside speculative plan output, they can evaluate whether the intent of the change is being achieved by the plan.

-The problem becomes acquiring that speculative plan output for the team to review.
+The problem becomes producing that speculative plan output for the team to review.
 Some teams that still run Terraform locally make a practice that pull requests should include an attached copy of speculative plan output generated by the change author.
 Others arrange for their CI system to post speculative plan output to pull requests automatically.

+    [ Screenshot of example PR with code diffs and manually pasted plan output ] [ Screenshot of example PR with code diffs and CI system posted output ]

 In addition to reviewing the plan for the proper expression of its author's intent, the team can also make an evaluation whether they want this change to